Call MN: (800) 969-5166 Call WI: (800)305-3040

 So much of landfills are comprised of e-waste these days.
 With the proper disposal of e-waste, the space consumed by landfills reduces drastically, allowing it to be filled with better things such as plants and trees.

-Everyone knows that a lot of energy is consumed when plastic is created.
+Everyone knows for the creation of plastic requires a massive amount of energy.
 At the same time, mining costs a lot of fuel, energy, and many other resources as well.
-By reusing the components, a lot of time and energy is saved.
+By reusing these components, a lot of time and energy is reclaimed.

 Clean Environment

 With less energy consumption and fewer landfills, the environment is bound to become cleaner!
-By following the proper recycling procedure of our e-waste, we can make our earth healthy and green again.
+By following the proper recycling procedure for our e-waste, we can make our earth healthy and green again.

 Conclusion